Pierre-Gilles/lagom/_posts/2017-07-03-how-i-replaced-my-macbook-pro-by-a-raspberry-pi.md

 For the terminal, the Raspberry Pi is just perfect.
 Nothing change, I'm at home.

-For VS Code, whereas it's possible to compile it on ARM, I was more spectical.
+For VS Code, whereas it's possible to compile it on ARM, I was more skeptical.
 VS Code is an electron based app, so it starts a full instance of Chromium.
 It may be too heavy to run it next to Chromium.

 I decided to use vim with the Javascript plugin.

 The coding process itself is quite good.
 The only problem is that most tools you use on your dev machine are really slow on a Rasperry Pi.
-Webpack, uglifyJS, Babel: My good old mac was really better at this.
+Webpack, uglifyJS, Babel: My good old Mac was really better at this.

 ### Image editing

 I forgot about Photoshop, and first tried Canva on the web.
 It was way too slow to really use it.
 And since I'm taking my pictures with my camera/phone, and usually transfer them using the SD port of the Mac, the best solution I found was connecting my camera using Wi-Fi to my iPhone.

-Then, using the canon app, I downloaded the pictures I wanted, edited the picture inside Canva iOS app, and uploaded the images to Google Drive.
+Then, using the Canon app, I downloaded the pictures I wanted, edited the picture inside Canva iOS app, and uploaded the images to Google Drive.
 Not the most efficient, but it works!

 Then, to resize the image so it's not too heavy in an article, I simply used an online resizer.